 The ISSA test is not timed and is open book.

 Tip.
-Don't assume that because ISSA is an open book test that the exam will be easy.
-Essay questions tend to be complex and often require people to “put 2 and 2 together” to get the correct answer.
+Don't assume the ISSA will be easy.
+Essay questions tend to be complex and often require you to “put 2 and 2 together” to get the correct answer.
 The answers are not always in the book.
-It's been my experience that open-book tests are usually harder.
-When I looked into this program, there was no video portion (so you dont have to video yourself doing exercises etc).
+It's my experience open-book tests are usually harder.
+When I looked into this program, there was no video portion (so you don't have to video yourself doing exercises, etc).

 Read my interview with Martin McLoughlin for more on the ISSA test.

-When I checked, the ISSA personal trainer program cost $599 plus $25 for shipping of materials.
+When I checked, the ISSA personal trainer program cost $599 plus $25 for shipping the materials to you.

 AFAA Online Cert

 The Aerobic and Fitness Association of America – AFAA – also has an online personal training cert.
 This program is composed of 14 interactive videos that comprise the AFAA personal trainer textbook which is sold separately.
 The online course is $499.